The wild banks of the Rhône at the start of Challonges

 Notes

-Follow the Haute-Savoie department signage: yellow logo on a green background.
+Follow the signposting for the Haute-Savoie department: yellow logo on a green background.

 There is a covered car park near the village hall in Challonges.

-A water point and toilets are also available at this location.
-There is also a grocery store at the starting point.
+There is also a water point and toilets at this location.
+There is also a grocery shop at the starting point.

 Worth a visit

-Pain de Sucre waterfall: an imposing beige/brown tuff stalagmite 6 metres high.
+Pain de Sucre Waterfall: an imposing beige/brown tufa stalagmite, 6 metres high.

 The Comté de Pyrimont cellars are former Seyssel stone quarries.
 This is an enclave of the Comté AOP in the Haute-Savoie department.

-Chapelle de la Sainte: small statue on Volland.
+Chapelle de la Sainte: a small statue on Volland.

 Reviews and comments